VityaAresov/TaskVIKSTraker/README.md

 - `supabase/schema.sql` – database schema with RLS policies.

 ## Auth flow
-- Only Google OAuth is allowed.
+- Email magic link is the primary sign-in (Google OAuth is available as a secondary option).
 - On first login, create a row in `users` with default `worker` role.
 (Handled via Supabase trigger/edge function outside of this repo.)
 - Middleware (`middleware.ts`) redirects unauthenticated visitors to `/login`.